-The human digestive system involves a galaxy of gut flora, nutrients we absorb from our food every day and the structure of our own cells and tissues.
+The human digestive system involves a galaxy of gut flora, nutrients we absorb from our food every day, and the structure of our own cells and tissues.
 In a healthy gut, these components are all working together in synergy.
 In a harmonious balanced relationship, we provide the nourishment and the environment for our gut bugs and in return, they assist us with our own health and wellbeing.
-If imbalance occurs, we shift into dysbiosis and the implications for our health may be far reaching.
+If an imbalance occurs, we shift into dysbiosis and the implications for our health may be far-reaching.

 Are probiotics the same as prebiotics?

 In order to keep our microbiota happy, we also need to consider the quality and quantity of prebiotics in our diet.
 These are usually obtained from plant foods and provide nourishment for our gut flora.
 Prebiotics are non-digestible substrates that feed a diverse and healthy gut microbiome via a process of fermentation.

 If supplementing, the temperature is an important factor.
 Before taking, check the label to see if your probiotic needs to be refrigerated.
 Some can be kept at room temperature and some prefer cooler places.
 The live bacteria will then need to survive the acidic environment of the stomach and reach their destination – the GI tract.